Pi-31415/Coding-Stratagems/README.md

 - [Get Quick Look with Gnome Sushi](https://www.omgubuntu.co.uk/gnome-sushi-mac-quick-for-ubuntu)
 - [Install specific unity version on Linux](https://forum.unity.com/threads/how-to-install-a-specific-version-of-unity-on-linux.883738/)
 - The standard error can be pipelined with ```2>```
+- Execute one command inside another with `.